back to index

 Tiny Tiny RSS

 Since I have all those feeds, I also need somewhere to organise them.
-Particularly, some way I can keep my feeds synced between the different devices I use to access the internet on, and would like to read articles on.
+Particularly, some way I can keep my feeds synced between the different devices I use to access the internet, and would like to read articles on.
 Thanks to a friend who runs TTRSS for his community, I've got a fast and stable server to store and fetch my feeds from.

 SwayWM